Yorkshires terriers are a hearty breed.

-This is a condition that comes up due to the abnormally low level of blood sugar.
-It happens to be a common health defect that affects mostly the Yorkshires and other small dog breeds.
-During the first five months after birth, Yorkshires happen to be at more risk of suffering from hypoglycemia.
+This is a condition that comes up due to an abnormally low level of blood sugar.
+It is a common health defect that affects mostly Yorkshires and other small dog breeds.

 - Low energy levels

 In older dogs, a veterinarian could perform certain tests in order to detect hypoglycemia.
 This includes: